 Kate, the sartorial diplomat, arrived at the venue wearing a new black coat by Swedish fashion designer Ida Sjöstedt.
 The couturier, who has long been a favorite for Swedish Royals, graduated from London’s University of Westminster in the year 2000, and set up her own label in Stockholm the following year.
 The piece Kate wore is the 'Antonia' coat from the A/W 2018 Collection.

-Kate accessorised the coat with her Troy London faux fur collar and faux fur cuffs first seen yesterday.
+Kate accessorised the coat with black Troy London faux fur collar and faux fur cuffs.

 On her feet were the Gianvito Rossi 'Mila' Black Suede Ankle Strap D'Orsay Pumps, previously worn on tour in Paris and Poland.